-Lending in "Small" business category grew by 10.10% or US\$202.83 million; and "Personal & Others" category grew by 32.20% or US\$38.55 million.
-"Housing Loan" decreased by US\$160.80 million, or 12.27%.
-The total loan outstanding was at US\$4,506.64 million as of the end of 2020.
+Lending in the "Small" business category grew by 10.10% or US\$202.83 million.
+The "Personal & Others" category grew by 32.20% or US\$38.55 million.
+"Housing Loans" decreased by US\$160.80 million, or 12.27%.
+The total amount of loans outstanding was US\$4,506.64 million as of the end of 2020.

-ACLEDA Bank's deposit balance was US\$4,611.30 million (grew by 5.57% or US\$243.40 million) and total number of accounts, was over 2.89 million.
-The retail sector was the largest of all the deposit growth with a large percentage coming from first-time depositors: employee payrolls paid through the Bank's Payroll Service and non-bank customers in rural areas used E-Wallet ACLEDA mobile App.
-Financial products and services via FinTech solution has contributed to this strong growth.
+ACLEDA Bank's deposit balance was US\$4,611.30 million (up by 5.57% or US\$243.40 million) and the total number of accounts was around 2.89 million.
+The retail sector accounted for the largest segment of the Bank's growth in deposits with a large percentage coming from first-time depositors: employee payrolls paid through the Bank's Payroll Service and non-bank customers in rural areas using E-Wallet ACLEDA mobile App.
+Financial products and services via FinTech solutions have contributed to this strong growth.

-The Bank maintains a diversified infrastructure of choices with 263 traditional branches (or offices), gradually transforming them to self-service centres with 790 ATMs and 4,287 POS terminals.
-It's interesting to note that ACLEDA Bank issued 1.39 million debit cards.
-Moreover, the digitized ACLEDA mobile has proved very popular, registered by more than 1.7 million users as at the end of 2020.
+The Bank maintains a diversified infrastructure of choices with 263 traditional branches (or offices), gradually transforming them to self-service centers with 790 ATMs and 4,287 POS terminals.
+It's interesting to note that ACLEDA Bank has issued a total of 1.39 million debit cards.
+Moreover, the digitized ACLEDA mobile App has proved very popular, registered by more than 1.7 million users at the end of 2020.